 - candidacy paper report [CANDIDACY FORM 5]

-> - dissolution of Pro tem Committee/ constitution of Supervisory Committee [CANDIDACY FORM 6]
+- dissolution of Pro tem Committee / constitution of new Supervisory Committee [CANDIDACY FORM 6]

-> - preparation of prospectus and thesis bibliography
+- preparation of prospectus and thesis bibliography

 - SUBMISSION OF PROSPECTUS (October 15) [CANDIDACY FORM 7]